5 Reasons Ignition is More Than Just SCADA Software

 In a competitive industry where every second counts, Ignition is a game-changer.
 You can build a normal SCADA system with Ignition – but the true magic of Ignition happens when you discover that you can go beyond SCADA.
 You can build whatever tracking, monitoring, control or data analysis screens that you need to run your business better, without worrying about software costs.
 Get everything connected and working together with ease and start doing things with your data like never before.

-The Ignition difference runs even deeper than its flexibility, its integration of MES and ERP, its licensing model, its interoperability or its real-time data.
+The Ignition difference runs even deeper than its flexibility, the benefits of ERP and MES integration, its licensing model, its interoperability or its real-time data.
 The fundamental reason why Ignition is more than SCADA is in the way it’s built: as a unified platform with perfectly integrated modules for separate functions.
-This means it provides seamless HMI, SCADA and MES functionality on a single platform.
-When all of those different applications are combined, the whole becomes greater than the sum of its parts, and it allows you to achieve things never thought possible with traditional SCADA.

 Steve Hechtman, the founder, president and CEO of Inductive Automation, worked for 25 years as a systems integrator before starting the company.
 He reached a point of great frustration with the limitations and hassles of SCADA software.
 “When we were first developing Ignition, there was no simple way to connect a database with a PLC or to web-launch clients.
 It was like there was this giant wall separating us from what we wanted to do with SCADA, and then as we looked more closely at the wall we started to find some loose bricks,” Hechtman says.
 “Then, after we took out those bricks, we asked ourselves, ‘Wow, what if there are more loose bricks?’
 And then, pretty soon we’d made a hole in the wall and we could see what is on the other side.”